A complete guide to Zendesk knowledge management

 PlanPrice (per agent/month, billed annually)Key Knowledge Management Features

 Support Team$19Basic ticketing.
-Help Center is an add-on.
+Help Center options available.

 Suite Team$55Includes 1 Help Center, Knowledge Base, Generative AI replies (Essential).